 Stanley Hong lived at 961 W. Boston from 1962 onward.

 Wolf Himelhoch was born in 1845.
 In 1907, Wolf Himelhoch opened a clothing store, Himelhoch's, on Washington Boulevard.
 The store was successful, and eventually opened multiple branches in Detroit and its suburbs, and had offices in Paris, New York and Los Angeles.

-Wolf Himelhoch lived at 882 West Boston in the 1910s, and at 929 West Boston until his death in 1922.
+Wolf Himelhoch lived at 929 West Boston from the 1910s until his death in 1922.
 After Wolf's death, his widow Anna moved to 1645 Chicago.

 Ernst Kern was born in 1875 in Germany and emigrated to Detroit when he was eight.
 Upon arriving in Detroit in 1883, Ernst's father established The Ernst Kern Dry Goods Company.
 When his father died in 1901, Ernst and his younger brother Otto took over the store, with Ernst as president, a position he held for nearly 50 years.
 Under their watch, the store grew to a large department store, and they expanded into adjacent buildings.
 The Kern brothers erected a new building in 1929 on Campus Martius, which is the current site of the Compuware headquarters.
 Compuware reinstalled the old "Kern clock" in front of their new building.

 In 1916, Kern moved into a home at 121 Edison, where he lived until his death in 1948.